Schockwav3/SMILESGeneratorPredictor/README.md

 ## Requirements

-Set up all required data
+Set up all required data and parameters (these are the parameters which I have identified to achieve the best results)

 - **Phase 1 SMILES Generator**